-Wild Nephin is the title given to Coillte’s project to ‘rewild’ a large area of blanket bog to the east of the Nephin Beg Mountains of northwest Mayo.
+Wild Nephin is the title given to Coillte’s project to ‘rewild’ a large area of blanket bog and plantation forest to the east of the Nephin Beg Mountains of northwest Mayo.
 The State-owned forestry company aims to ‘create’ Ireland’s first wilderness over the next 10 – 15 years.

 Lying immediately east of Ballycroy National Park, with which it shares the mountains of Slieve Carr and Nephin Beg, Wild Nephin occupies the second largest tract of roadless land in Ireland.
 Whether choosing here or the even larger area immediately to the north and across the Ballina to Belmullet road, this is the place in Ireland to come to, if it’s aloneness and wild country you seek.